ECONOMIC & labor JUSTICE

 Building it here means investing in green industry, high-road manufacturing, small businesses, and worker-owned enterprises that create good jobs, protect public health, and keep ownership rooted in the community.
 Economic development should strengthen our neighborhoods, not displace them.

-• Council District 9 has a long history of industrial and manufacturing due to its proximity to historic rail lines and downtown.
-Over 1,068 acres of the District (mostly in the northeast area) is zoned as industrial, which creates significant economic development potential but also concerns about pollution and contamination for surrounding residents.
-For example the Goodyear tract, which was established in the 1930s as an airship factory and then a tire manufacturing plant, remains an active business district, with approximately $1.4 billion in sales volumes, 200 companies, and 4,000 employees (according to a 2018 report by the Urban Land Institute).
+• Over 1,068 acres of CD 9 (mostly in the northeast area) is zoned as industrial.
+This creates significant economic development potential but also concerns about pollution and contamination for surrounding residents.
+For example, the Goodyear tract - which was established in the 1930s as an airship factory and then a tire manufacturing plant - remains an active business district with nearly 4,000 employees.
 However, many of the businesses are considered “hazardous uses” that put the surrounding communities at greater health risk.
-Using financial support and land use incentives to incentivize green industries will allow us to build a workforce for the future and create healthier and more prosperous communities for generations to come.
-Specifically we can:

 • Create a Jobs of the Future Fund to support new green businesses, particularly in the Good Year Tract and along the Slauson corridor.